Nifty scales 16K mark for first time, Sensex hits record high: Key factors that fuelled the rally

-Sensex, too, rallied to a record high of 53,478, rising 528 points against previous close of 52,950.
+Sensex, too, rallied to a record of 53,557, rising 607 points against previous close of 52,950.
 The market rally was boosted by a surge in BSE midcap and small cap indices, which logged their all-time highs in today's session.

 Top Sensex gainers were Titan Sun Pharma, HDFC, Bharti Airtel and IndusInd Bank rising up to 3.96%.